 Ticks are arachnids that live entirely off the blood of birds, reptiles and mammals—including humans.
 After passing through their first three life cycles (egg, larva, and nymph), adult ticks sit atop grass and other brush waiting for unsuspecting hosts to walk past.
-Tick bites range from mild nuisance to serious medical condition, and while most bites are harmless, on rare occasions they can transmit serious illnesses.
 Because of the potentially serious nature of tick bites, it’s essential to guard your home, your family and your pets from these harmful pests.

 Signs and Symptoms

 Until they’ve attached to a person or pet, ticks are almost impossible to spot.
 Ticks prefer warm, moist areas when feeding.
 For people, ticks usually bite near the armpit, groin or along hairlines.
 Ticks can and will bite almost anywhere on pets, but especially in or around the ears, toes, tails, and armpits.
 Click here for tips on How to Safely Remove a Tick.